IgrikXD/Easy-SDR/Useful info/How to make a PCB (Photoresist method).md

 - Single-layer copper clad board which corresponding size of the designed PCB
 - Tool for trimming the PCB workpiece
 - Fine grained sandpaper
 - Film photoresist
+- Scalpel or a sharp knife
+- Scotch tape
 - Transparent film for printing on inkjet/laser printer (it is not required if you order a seal in a printing house)
 - UV lamp
+- Plexiglas for covering workpiece
 - Calcined soda
+- Small brush
+- Container for applying photoresist by wet method and developing photoresist
-- Degreaser (optional)
+- Clothes iron
-- Solvent or acetone
+- Acetone or solvent (also, any liquid dishwashing detergent can be used for degreasing)
 - Alcohol
 - Plastic or glass container for etching PCB
 - Hydrogen peroxide, 3% solution, 100 ml.